kubernetes/community/contributors/devel/sig-architecture/vendor.md

 This happens almost for free.
-If you edit Kubernetes code and remove the last use of a given dependency, you only need to run `hack/update-vendor.sh`, and the tooling will figure out that you don't need that dependency any more and remove it.
+If you edit Kubernetes code and remove the last use of a given dependency, you only need to run `hack/update-vendor.sh`, and the tooling will figure out that you don't need that dependency any more and remove it, along with any unused transitive dependencies.

 ## Commit messages